 - Mobile devices

-It can be for passive (an attempt to gain or use information but not affect a system) or active (a direct attempt to alter a system or affects its operations) reasons.
+A system can be attacked for passive (an attempt to gain or use information but not affect a system) or active (a direct attempt to alter a system or affects its operations) reasons.

 The list of threat vectors continuously grows as hackers discover new methods to exploit people and system vulnerabilities to deliver malicious software, access sensitive data, or access operating systems.